The-Marcy-Lab-School/problem-set-x-recursion/README.md

 ### Coding Exercises

+**Use recursion to solve the following problem unless otherwise stated.**

 1. **_Reverse a String:_** This interview question requires you to reverse a string using recursion.
 Make sure to think of the base case here and make sure you use recursion to accomplish this!
 Do not slice (e.g. string[::-1]) or use iteration, there must be a recursive call for the function.

 2. **_Fibonnaci Sequence:_** Implement a Fibonnaci Sequence in two different ways - Iteratively and Recursively.
 Remember the fibonacci sequence: `0,1,1,2,3,5,8,13,21,...`.
 Your function should take in a number `n` and return the `nth` number in the Fibonnaci Sequence.
 For the purpose of this assignment, the `0th` number is `0` and the `1st` number is `1`.
 For example, `fib(0) = 0`, `fib(1) = 1`, `fib(2) = 1`, `fib(3) = 2`, `fib(4) = 3`, `fib(5) = 5`, `fib(6) = 8`, `fib(7) = 13`, and so on.